Breadcrumb

 Benefits

-- Improves SEO by exposing site structure
+- Better SEO through exposed site structure

-- Reduces bounce rates for deep-linked pages
+- Lower bounce rates for deep-linked pages

-- Provides contextual information about current location
+- Clear contextual information about current location

 Drawbacks